JPMorgan loses bid to dismiss whistleblower case

-NEW YORK A Manhattan federal judge rejected JPMorgan Chase & Co's bid to dismiss a whistleblower lawsuit by a former private banker who said she was fired in retaliation for warning about a suspicious Israeli client.
+NEW YORK, Aug 19 A Manhattan federal judge rejected JPMorgan Chase & Co's bid to dismiss a whistleblower lawsuit by a former private banker who said she was fired in retaliation for warning about a suspicious Israeli client.

 Jennifer Sharkey said the August 2009 dismissal from her job as vice president and wealth manager followed her continuous warnings about the client's alleged involvement in mail fraud, bank fraud and money laundering.